EmbarkStudios/k8s-buildkite-plugin/README.md

 Sets [memory limit](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for the build container.

+### `use-agent-node-affinity` (optional, boolean)

+If set to `true`, the spawned jobs will use the same [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) and [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) as the buildkite agent.

 ### `workdir` (optional, string)

 Override the working directory to run the command in, inside the container.
 The default is the build directory where the buildkite bootstrap and git checkout runs.